James Rand Jr.: Rand Ledger and American Kardex

 James Rand Sr. fell seriously ill in 1910.
 At his father's wish, James H. Rand Jr. assumed control of the Rand Ledger Company from 1910 to 1914.
 Rand Sr. resumed control of the company in 1915.
 However, James Rand Jr. soon clashed with his father over his proposal to undertake a million dollar advertising campaign to boost company sales.
 "Get out and make a living and don't ask me for a dollar!" the elder Rand is reported to have said.
 James Rand Jr. left Rand Ledger in 1915.
 He borrowed $10,000 from his uncle (a bank trustee) and formed his own filing and index supply company, American Kardex, later that year.

 Within five years, American Kardex grew to be one of the leading office supply companies in the United States.
 It was roughly equal in revenues to Rand Ledger, and the two companies easily dominated the American office supply market.
 In 1920, American Kardex had more than $1 million in gross sales.
 The company's products were widely used in the health care field ("filling a Kardex" became common nomenclature for entering data into a patient's medical record), and demand in Europe was so strong that Rand soon built a factory in Germany.
-In 1921, James Rand Jr. founded the Kardex Institute to collect and disseminate information on good business record-keeping and filing practices.
+In 1921, James Rand Jr. founded the Kardex Institute to collect and disseminate information on good business record-keeping and filing practices, hiring expert statistician Karl G. Karsten as president and general manager.